arcctgx/ARver/README.md

 AccurateRip disc ID.
 Attempts to verify discs with data tracks (Enhanced or Mixed Mode CDs) using disc ID lookup may not work at all, result in false negatives or low confidence values.

+`arver` can try to guess the disc TOC based on the lengths of provided audio files with `-t/--track-lengths` option.
+This is considered expert usage: there is no way to know that files were ripped from a CD containing a pregap track or a data track, but it affects disc ID calculation.
+Options `-D/--data-length` and `-P/--pregap-length` can be used to provide this information if it is known from another source.
+Note that the lengths must be specified exactly: even an off-by-one mistake will result in a different (and probably wrong) disc ID.

+If the data track length is provided, `arver` will calculate the disc ID as if it was an Enhanced CD.
+Verifying Mixed Mode CDs this way is not supported.

 ## Acknowledgements